erlingrj/lf-turing/README.md

 ## TODOs
 - [ ] Implement the Static TM
-- [ ] Implement the trivial TM
-- [ ] Read out the event queue when the machine halts
 - [ ] Implement a more complicated program.
 (A universal TM?)

 ## Trivial Turing Machine